SumoLogic/sumologic-documentation/docs/csa/audit-and-compliance.md

 #### Step 6: Monitor in real-time

-Sumo Logic monitors incoming data and security controls in real-time to identify anomalies that could signal a vulnerability, threat, or non-compliance.
+Cloud Security Analytics monitors incoming data and security controls in real-time to identify anomalies that could signal a vulnerability, threat, or non-compliance.

 #### Step 7: Create a unified system